US Expat Taxes for Americans Living in Argentina – What You Need to Know

 The US and Argentinian governments share taxpayer info, and Argentinian banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you’re a US citizen, green card holder, or US/Argentinian dual citizen, and you have been living in Argentina but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Argentinian taxes – what you need to know

-Residents in Argentina pay income tax at a sliding scale that reaches 35% at around just US$8000.
+Residents in Argentina pay income tax on a scale from 5% to 35%.
 VAT is 21%, and there is a wealth tax on property and cars of between 0.5% and 1.25% a year.
-There are also high import taxes on all imports, including personal items.
+There are also high import taxes on all imported goods, including personal items.